nikitavoloboev/data/docs/fitness/fitness.md

 I try to not sit for prolonged times (by using a standing desk or taking breaks).
 Going on walks or cycling for a bit always resets my mind.

+[Sergey Kharkow](https://www.instagram.com/sergeykharkow/) has the ideal body type in my eyes but it's a lot of effort to get/maintain it.

 ## Notes

 - Exercise helps make better use of the foods you are eating and produces the hormones you need to think clearly.